What will students be learn and how will they learn it?

 with the focus on bridging the ‘achievement gap’ inner city young adults

 confront.
-At the same time, our program is not just fun and games or
+At the same time, our programs are not just fun and games or

 ‘babysitting.’
 We will be asking a lot of our participants.